 Brian Bennett adds:

 "I found this site back about 1983 and had advised CILHI.
 The part serial number was not 'stolen'.
 I showed them the wheel spat with the partial aircraft number 3 on it at the Kokopo Museum several years ago , they even took photos."

 Recovery of Remains

-In May 2008, a JPAC team lead by Army Major George Eyster visited the crash site.
+During May 2008, a team from Joint POW/MIA Accounting Command (JPAC) lead by U. S. Army Major George Eyster visited the crash site.

 Harrison is memorialized on the tablets of the missing at Manila American Cemetery.
 He has a memorial marker at Forest Park Cemetery in Houston, TX.